syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/highlighting-matched-text.md

 ---
 layout : post
-title : MatchHighlighting in Syncfusion SfAutoComplete control for Xamarin.Android description : Learn how to highlight the matched text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: MatchHighlighting text in Syncfusion SfAutoComplete control.
+description: Learn on how to highlight the matched text in SfAutoComplete for Xamarin.Android and also understood the highlight the matching characters in suggestion list platform : Xamarin.Android control : SfAutoComplete documentation : ug
 ---

+{% banner %}

+{:.gradient_m}

+{% col_2_equal %}

 # Highlighting matched text